kausm1s/Movie-Recommender/README.md

 # Movie-Recommendation-System
-This course project of mine uses the concept of K Nearest Neighbours and Matrix Factorization to suggest movies to users based on some parameters
+This project utilizes the concepts of K Nearest Neighbours and SVD Matrix Factorization to suggest movies to users on the basis of factors like their previous watch history, the movie ratings and finding similar users to the current user